Missouri tornado confirmed as storms swept into Illinois

 “We had a large, classic fall storm system that developed over the central part of the country.
 It strengthened as it passed over the St. Louis region,” weather service meteorologist Jared Maples, based in St. Charles, Missouri, told The Associated Press on Monday.

-The storms dropped heavy rain, leading to some flooding around tributaries and in low-lying areas, and spawned several suspected tornadoes in eastern Missouri and southwestern Illinois.
+The storms dropped heavy rain, leading to some flooding around tributaries and in low-lying areas.

+The weather service reported over 2.5 inches (6.35 centimeters) of rain fell in the Chicago area during storms that started Sunday and continued into Monday.
+Peak winds of 48 mph (77.25 kph) were recorded at about 9:30 a.m.
+Monday at Chicago Midway International Airport.

-The weather service was also surveying damage from a suspected tornado at St. Mary, Missouri, about 55 miles southeast of St. Louis, that crossed the Mississippi River into Chester, Illinois.
+The service was also surveying damage from a suspected tornado at St. Mary, Missouri, about 55 miles southeast of St. Louis, that crossed the Mississippi River into Chester, Illinois.
 The damage included roofs torn from buildings and toppled trees and utility poles.

-Crews were also looking into whether the storms spawned tornadoes in rural areas in the northeastern corner of Kansas and throughout the northern half of Missouri.
+Possible tornadoes were reported just west of Kingston, Missouri, with other possible tornadoes near Linneus and Winigan in north central Missouri.

+An EF-2 tornado was confirmed in Purdin, a small town of about 20 in north central Linn County, the weather service said.
+The tornado had a maximum winds of 120 mph but no injuries were reported.

 In Chester, a city of about 8,700 across the Mississippi River from St. Mary, residents reported damage that included a tree falling onto one home and roof damage to a nursing home, said Larry Willis, a spokesman for the Randolph County Emergency Management Agency.